top of page

 "Winter Collection 2023"

-Winter Collection 2023 questions the ambiguity of contemporary society and its fleeting representations of identity, beauty, and progress.
+Winter Collection 2023 questions the ambiguity of contemporary society and its fleeting representations of identity, beauty and progress.
 Through a critical and poetic lens, the series explores the cyclical nature of cultural evolution, where the illusion of advancement often conceals repetition and constraint.

 Drawing from the visual language of the fashion industry, the work reveals the dualities embedded within modern aesthetics: permanence and decay, individuality and conformity, empowerment and objectification.

-Patterns of beauty and femininity recur like echoes, inviting reflection on how symbols are constructed, consumed, and reinterpreted across time.
+Patterns of beauty and femininity recur like echoes, inviting reflection on how symbols are constructed, consumed and reinterpreted across time.

 In this body of work, fashion becomes both metaphor and mirror, an arena where ideals of transformation collide with the ephemeral rhythms of desire and representation.
 Winter Collection 2023 ultimately exposes the tension between what is seen and what is hidden, questioning whether true evolution can exist within systems that continuously replicate themselves.